microsoft/vcpkg-docs/vcpkg/consume/binary-caching-github-actions-cache.md

 author: vicroms
 ms.author: viromer
 ms.topic: tutorial
-ms.date: 01/10/2024
+ms.date: 05/01/2025
 #CustomerIntent: As a vcpkg user, I want to setup binary caching in my GitHub Actions workflow using GitHub Packages as the binary cache storage
+ROBOTS: NOINDEX
 ---
 # Tutorial: Set up a vcpkg binary cache using GitHub Actions Cache

 > [!CAUTION]
 > The GitHub Actions Cache backend for binary caching has been removed.
 This tutorial is no longer maintained.
-> For more information and migration guidance, please see [GitHub PR #1662](https://github.com/microsoft/vcpkg-tool/pull/1662).
+> For more information and migration guidance, please see [GitHub Pull Request #1662](<https://github.com/microsoft/vcpkg-tool/pull/1662>).

 [!INCLUDE [experimental](../../includes/experimental.md)]